arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 ***All eight analog channels can be used as outputs but due to power dissipation limitations, it is recommended to have up to 2 channels set at output at the same time.***

-***At 25°C of ambient temperature all the 8 channels set as outputs have been tested at the same time while outputting more than 24 mA at 10 V each (>0.24W per channel).***
+***At 25°C of ambient temperature, all the 8 channels set as outputs have been tested at the same time while outputting more than 24 mA at 10 V each (>0.24W per channel).***

 #### Voltage Output Mode